 The first SOAR graduation occurred in June 2010.
 SOAR is the 3rd highest ranking high school in California for their Academic Performance Index scores, 924/1000.
 Additionally, SOAR saw another year of 100% participation and pass rate of the 10th graders on the California High School Exit Exam (CAHSEE).
-The 31 graduating students transferred to a 4-yr College, attended AVC for a 5th year, or did not attend college in the Fall.
+Of the 31 graduating students all but 3 either transferred to a 4-yr College or attended AVC for a 5th year.